The legislation creating Labor Day was brought forward as the United States was firmly in the grip of leftist-agitated violence.

 … against the mainstream media’s biased reporting, selective facts, and outright propaganda.
 Sign up now for the daily dose of sunlight you need to disinfect the media’s lies.
 It’s free!

 The strike lasted three months, from May 11 to July 11, 1894.
 When replacement workers (“strikebreakers”) were called in to cross the picket line, violence erupted.
 Riots, the pillaging of railway cars, and property destruction ensued.

 But it was the interruption of postal mail delivery that really brought the strike to the federal government’s attention.
 President Cleveland declared the strike a federal crime — insisting that the strikers were prohibiting the government from carrying out its constitutional responsibility for mail delivery.
 Soon after, 14,000 federal and state troops were called upon to break up the strike.

-By strike’s end, as many as 30 people were killed.
+By the strike’s end, as many as 30 people had been killed.
 In Chicago, lawless strikers took advantage of the violence to “rob, burn, and plunder,” leading to an estimated $80 million in property damages.
-Debs and the leaders of the ARU were jailed, and the union dissolved.
+Debs and the leaders of the ARU were jailed and the union dissolved.

-Political uncertainty and tension once again have a grip on America, with a seemingly endless amount of incidents caused by violent, agitating socialists.
+Political uncertainty and tension once again are gripping America, with a seemingly endless number of incidents caused by violent, agitating socialists.
 The Left has been up to this divisive and bullying trick for more than 100 years.
 And we officially commemorate it today.